FREQUENTLY ASKED QUESTIONS

 Yes.
 When submitting your Farmer ID Card application, please also include a signed copy of your lease agreement.
 This gives us a paper trail linking you to the farm class land you farm on.

 What's the difference between a Qualified farmer and an authorized farmer?

-A Bona Fide farmer is a person who is an owner or holder of farm class property (which is also the definition of Qualified farmer in the PST legislation).
-The old SST legislation used the term Bona Fide whereas the new legislation uses Qualified.
-We’ve never changed our definition.
+A Qualified farmer is a person who is an owner or holder of farm class property.
 An authorized farm card holder is a person authorized by the Qualified farmer to make PST exempt purchases on their behalf.
 They themselves are not “qualifying farmers”.

 How many authorized cards can I purchase?

-Any number of authorized cards can be issued as long as there is at least one Bona Fide farm card issued.
+Any number of authorized cards can be issued as long as there is at least one Qualified farm card issued.